Grades and types of bowel cancer

 Squamous cell tumours

 Squamous cells are the skin cells that make up the bowel lining, together with the gland cells.
-They are treated in the same way as cancer of the anus.
+They are usually treated in the same way as cancer of the anus.

 Sarcomas